What can cause a baby to cry before peeing? Most often, this is related to pain, with some underlying explanation.

 - Loss of appetite or does not feed

-Then, it would be right to take your baby to a hospital for a medical consult.
+If your baby exhibits some of these symptoms, you should take them to a hospital for a medical consultation.
 The pediatrician will get a sample of his urine and have it tested for bacteria.
 Your baby will be prescribed antibiotics and fever medications.

 How to prevent urinary tract infections in babies